 Image editing involves generating an image that aligns with the target prompt while minimizing structural changes from the source image.
 Although recently developed methods excel at image editing, certain visual concepts remain challenging to edit.
 For example, concepts related to materials, geometric patterns, image styles, and weather conditions are known to be particularly difficult to edit.
 To address this problem, we propose applying \emph{concept strengthening} to P2P~\citep{hertz2022prompt}.
 We refer to our method as P2P-HRV.
 The key idea is to apply concept strengthening to the edited token, the token that describes how the attribute of the source image should be changed, thereby strengthening the concept related to the editing target.
 The detailed explanations of P2P-HRV method are provided in Appendix~\ref{subsec:appendix-detailed explanations on P2P-hrv}.

 \paragraph{Experimental settings:} We focus on five challenging visual concepts as editing targets, including three object attributes (Color, Material, and Geometric Patterns) and two image attributes (Image Styles and Weather Conditions).
 We compare P2P-HRV with SDEdit~\citep{meng2021sdedit}, P2P~\citep{hertz2022prompt}, PnP~\citep{tumanyan2023plug}, MasaCtrl~\citep{cao2023masactrl}, and FPE~\citep{liu2024towards}.
 For each method, we generate 500 edited images for each editing target (250 for Weather Conditions) using the prompts described in Appendix~\ref{subsec:appendix-prompts for image editing}.
 For object attributes (Color, Material, and Geometric Patterns), we evaluated performance using both CLIP~\citep{radford2021learning} and BG-DINO scores.
 The CLIP score evaluates CLIP image-text similarity between the edited image and the target prompt.
 The BG-DINO score assesses structure preservation using Grounded-SAM-2~\citep{ravi2024sam, ren2024grounded} for extracting non-object parts from the source and edited images and then comparing them with DINOv2~\citep{oquab2023dinov2} embeddings.
-For image attributes (Image Styles and Weather Conditions), we conducted a \emph{human evaluation} to assess human preference~(HP) scores.
-This was necessary because evaluating structure preservation using BG-DINO is not meaningful for Image Styles and Weather Conditions, which require editing across the entire image.
+The BG-DINO score is inspired by the \emph{segment-and-embed} metrics used in prior research~\citep{parmar2023zero, kim2024selectively}.
+For image attributes (Image Styles and Weather Conditions), we conducted a \emph{human evaluation} to assess human preference~(HP) scores, as BG-DINO is not well-suited for these edits, which involve modifying the entire image rather than preserving non-object parts.
 In the human evaluation, we compared P2P-HRV with the other methods by asking `Which edited image better matches the target description, while maintaining essential details of the source image?'
-The HP-score was normalized so that P2P-HRV's preference score was set to 100.
+We normalized the HP-score, setting P2P-HRV’s preference score to 100.